 Q. Is Vaseline good for rash under the breast?

-Ans- Petroleum jelly (Vaseline) sometimes help ease the pain caused by a rash.
-We can use petroleum jelly to treat skin ailments such as heat rash under breast and as a moisturiser.
+Ans- Vaseline for rash under breast sometimes help ease the pain.
+We can use petroleum jelly to treat skin ailments such as heat rash under breast and as a moisturizer.

 Q. How to treat a rash under the breast?

 Ans- If you have a rash under the breast, you can take the help of some home remedies, such as